 MA Capital Management, LLC ("MACM") is the general partner and commodity pool operator of the Fund.
 The General Partner is a Florida limited liability company organized on May 15, 2009 with its offices located at 4440 PGA Boulevard, Suite 600, Palm Beach Gardens, FL 33410, and its telephone number is (561) 623-5310.
 Most of the Fund's books and records are maintained at this location; certain other books and records will be kept at the office of the Fund's administrator, NAV Consulting, at 2625 Butterfield Road, Suite 208W, Oak Brook, IL 60523.
 The General Partner has 3 major businesses.
-They are:
+They

-1. MACM advises the Fund by directing its trading program and selecting third party sub-advisers and managed futures funds in which the Fund invests.

-2. MACM advises other clients as a commodity trading advisor.
-This business is based on MACM's Predator Trading program, is a tool set used for trading futures in various market sectors.

-3. MACM's other business is providing market and economic analysis on global markets through financial newsletters and its website in an effort to educate the investing public.
+- 1. MACM advises the Fund by directing its trading program and selecting third party sub-advisers and managed futures funds in which the Fund invests. - 2.
+MACM advises other clients as a commodity trading advisor.
+This business is based on MACM's Predator Trading program, is a tool set used for trading futures in various market sectors. - 3.
+MACM is the managing member of MA Asset Management, LLC ("MAAM"), a Florida limited liability company.
+MAAM is an investment adviser registered with the Securities and Exchange Commission and provides clients with interactive web-based advisory services, including portfolio selection. - 4.
+MACM's other business is providing market and economic analysis on global markets through financial newsletters and its website in an effort to educate the investing public.